1313e/CMasher/docs/source/user/diverging.rst

 The *fusion* colormap is a visual representation of two particles fusing together.
 It covers almost the full lightness range (:math:`[10, 100]`) and uses the colors blue/purple and orange/red.
-It reaches its highest lightness value in the center and is therefore ideal for representing information where the distance to the common center should be highlighted, like in probability density maps.
+It reaches its highest lightness value in the center and is therefore ideal for representing information where the distance to the common center should be highlighted, like in probability distribution maps.

 Iceburn